zuplo/docs/docs/articles/graphql-security.md

 #### b.
 GraphQL Complexity Limit

-This policy defines a complexity score for each type of operation, and then it limits the total complexity a query can have.
+We can extend the same policy to also check for compexity.
+By defining a max for each type of operation, and then it limits the total complexity a query can have.
+In order to use the Complexity Limit you need to allow introspection in your GraphQL API.

 ```json
 {